SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/AdvancedEditingShortcuts.md

 ---

 ### Scale Netzgrafik
-When you press `Ctrl` and use the `mouse wheel`, the netzgrafik gets scaled.
+When you press `Ctrl` and use the `mouse wheel` (or `Ctrl` and pinch-to-zoom touchpad gesture), the netzgrafik gets scaled.
 This feature can be used when the nodes are spatially too close together.

 When you have selected multiple nodes with `right mouse button pressed and move`, then only the multi-selected nodes get scaled around their center of mass.